 The subtle animations and interactions created by Rauno are incredible and have a premium feel.
 When the line cursor moves along the hatch mark, a tick sound plays, resembling the sound of the classic iPod's scroll wheel being turned.
 You can check out his demo here.

 I was intrigued by how this UI was made.
-So, I delved into the Voids, reverse-engineered Rauno’s work, and began to rebuild it myself.
+So, I reverse-engineered Rauno’s work, and began to rebuild it myself.

 Since I usually do not run, preferring other forms of cardio and weight training, I call mine the "Workout Diary."
 Here is the final result!